Meals on Wheels of Chester County

 Above: Megan Vasek, Food Service Manager receives a commemorative plaque for the hospital's service to our community, especially during COVID.

-Volunteers from both the BradLin and West Chester Chapters pick up meals at the side entrance to the hospital.
+Volunteers from the West Chester Chapter pick up meals at the side entrance to the hospital.

 Jenner's Pond provides meals for our Luther House Chapter.